Yannmm/yannmm.github.io/_posts/2024-9-26-reading-notes-the-linux-command-line-a-complete-introduction.md

 - `a{3}`: exactly 3 of a.
 - `a{3,}`: 3 or more of a.

+- `greedy`: match as much as possible.
+- `lazy`: match as few as possible.

 **Flags/Modifiers**
 - `i`: case-insensitive match is performed.